Philosophy of geography

+15th century reproduction of Ptolemy's world map from his 2nd century Geography.

 Philosophy of geography is the subfield of philosophy which deals with epistemological, metaphysical, and axiological issues in geography, with geographic methodology in general, and with more broadly related issues such as the perception and representation of space and place.

 History

 Philosophy of geography deals with epistemological, metaphysical, and axiological issues in geography, with geographic methodology in general, and with more broadly related issues such as the perception and representation of space and place.

 Methodological issues concerning geographical knowledge have been debated for centuries, if not more.

 In the US, Richard Hartshorne (1899–1992) is credited with its first major systematic treatment in English in 1939, The Nature of Geography: A Critical Survey of Current Thought in the Light of the Past, which prompted several volumes of critical essays in subsequent decades.

-Hartshorne himself credited the German geographer Alfred Hettner (1859-1941) as founder of a chorology tradition.
+Hartshorne himself credited the German geographer Alfred Hettner (1859–1941) as founder of a chorology tradition.

 John Kirtland Wright (1891–1969), an American geographer notable for his cartography and study of the history of geographical thought, coined the related term geosophy in 1947, for this kind of broad study of geographical knowledge.
 Other key works in the field include David Harvey's 1969 Explanation in Geography and French philosopher Henri Lefebvre's 1974 The Production of Space.
 It was a discussion of issues he raised which in part inspired the founding of a Society for Philosophy and Geography in the 1990s.